Our research is editorially independent but we may earn a commission for purchases made through our links.

 Heli-Skiing in the Desert, Ruby Mountains

 Located about halfway between Reno and Salt Lake City, the isolated Ruby Mountains, dubbed Nevada’s Swiss Alps, offers some of the best backcountry skiing on the continent – and its remote location means you won’t have to share it with other snowboarders or skiers.
-This often overlooked range offers ideal terrain for big mountain powder, with 10 peaks topping out at more than 11,000 feet and an average of 300 inches of dry, desert snow annually.
-If you don’t want to head out on your own, Ruby Mountains Heli-Experience offers a special package that includes three days of skiing and three nights at Red’s Ranch.
-All meals, top-of-the-line skis, avalanche gear and professional guide services are included as well.
+This often-overlooked range offers ideal terrain for big mountain powder, with 10 peaks topping out at more than 11,000 feet and an average of 300 inches of dry, desert snow annually.
+If you don’t want to head out on your own, Ruby Mountains Heli-Experience offers ski packages.